opendilab/DI-engine/nervex/docs/source/quick_start/index.rst

 Set up Policy and NN model
 ----------------------------

 NerveX supports most of the common policies used in RL training.
-The user only needs to build a PyTorch network structure and pass it into the policy.
+Each is defined as a :class:`Policy <nervex.policy.CommonPolicy>` class.
+The details of optimiaztion algorithm, data pre-processing and post-processing, control of multiple networks are encapsulated inside.
+Users only need to build a PyTorch network structure and pass into the policy.
 NerveX also provides default networks to simply apply to the environment.

-For example, a DQN policy and PPO policy for CartPole can be defined as follow.
+For example, a `DQN` policy and `PPO` policy for CartPole can be defined as follow.

 .. code-block:: python